passcod/zarc/SPEC.md

 - basic deduplication via content-addressing;
 - minimal uncompressed overhead;
 - appending files is reasonably cheap;
-- capable of handling archives larger than memory, or even archives containing more file metadata than would fit in memory.
+- capable of handling archives larger than memory, or even archives containing more file metadata than would fit in memory (allowed by spec but not yet implemented).

+## Known issues / limitations

+- There's an uncompressed overhead per unique file, so if you have a lot of small files, it can be less efficient compared to tar+zstd which may squash the per-file overhead as well as the file content.

 # [Zstd Format]